NamyaD/smart_parking_management_system/README.md

 ## 📌 Overview

-A modern **console-based Smart Parking Management System** developed using **C++**, designed to simulate real-world parking operations with automatic slot allocation, fee calculation, admin controls, and vehicle management.
+A **console-based Smart Parking Management System** developed using **C++**, designed to simulate real-world parking operations with automatic slot allocation, fee calculation, admin controls, and vehicle management.

 This project focuses on applying:
 - Object-Oriented Programming